 KAS S1 Access Control Gateway - Ceiling Mount, Wireless BLE and Sub-GHz, LAN PoE or Wi-Fi

-The KAS S1 Access Control Gateway (HGM301) is a ceiling-mounted wireless network gateway designed to connect KAS-compatible door locks and access control readers to the KAS cloud management platform.
-It forms the central communication hub of a KAS access control system, bridging the wireless signal from door hardware to the site network.
+The KAS S1 Access Control Gateway (HGM301) is a ceiling-mounted wireless network gateway that connects KAS-compatible door locks and access-control readers to the KAS cloud management platform.
+It forms the central communication hub of a KAS access-control system, bridging the wireless signal from door hardware to the site network and enabling remote credential management, real-time monitoring, and cloud-based administration.
+For context on what a gateway does and how gateway-based access control compares to offline operation, see What a Gateway Does in the Smart Lock Gateway Comparison Guide.

-The S1 Gateway supports dual radio frequencies - 2.4 GHz Bluetooth Low Energy (BLE) and 915 MHz Sub-GHz (Sub-1, AU) - enabling reliable communication with KAS NEO, ACR, and PLATINUM lock ranges across a variety of commercial building environments.
-Each gateway supports up to 60 connected locks and can be powered via LAN Power over Ethernet (PoE) cable or Wi-Fi with a separate DC power supply.
+The S1 Gateway supports dual radio — 2.4 GHz Bluetooth Low Energy (BLE) for initial configuration and 915 MHz Sub-GHz (Sub-1, AU) for ongoing lock communication — enabling reliable connection with KAS NEO, ACR, and PLATINUM lock ranges across a variety of commercial building environments.
+Each gateway supports up to 60 connected locks and can be powered via LAN Power over Ethernet (PoE) or Wi-Fi with a separate DC power supply.
+The KAS S1 is explicitly a commercial PoE gateway option — see PoE Commercial Gateways in the Gateway Comparison Guide for how this compares to consumer gateway alternatives.
+For a broader cross-brand comparison see Other Gateway Systems.

-The unit mounts to the ceiling using the supplied clip-on bracket and is designed to be positioned centrally and away from obstructions to maximise wireless range.
-It is suitable for new installations and retrofit projects across commercial, strata, and multi-tenancy buildings.
+The unit mounts to the ceiling via a supplied clip-on bracket and is designed to be positioned centrally, away from obstructions, to maximise wireless range.
+It suits new installations and retrofit projects across commercial, strata, and multi-tenancy buildings.

 Usually ships in 1-2 business days